 Red Dead Redemption 2

 RDR2 takes place well before its predecessor, and although John Marston is an important character, we’re playing as Arthur Morgan, another member of the, at the time still very active, Van der Linde gang.
-Don’t worry, Arthur is at least as fleshed out and identifiable character as John was, and tonnes of customisation option can help you make Arthur unique.
+Don’t worry, Arthur is at least as fleshed out and identifiable a character as John was, and tons of customization option can help you make Arthur unique.

 Key features |